3 Reasons to Use Blockchain for Storing Your Digital Identity

 Use Cases for Storing Identity on a Blockchain

-Secure Information Stored on Internet of Things (IoT) Devices
+Secure Information Stored on the Internet of Things (IoT) Devices

 Give People an Identity (as Well as Control over It)

 Secondly, blockchain technology can give people control over their digital identity, but it can also give people an identity in the first place.
 More than 1 billion people have no tangible proof of their identity.
-This means they can't vote, can't open a bank account, can't find legitimate work, and can't own property, etc.
+This means that, among other things, they can't vote, can't open a bank account, can't find legitimate work and can't own property.7

 While these people might not have proof of identity, many of them own a mobile phone.
 A blockchain-based mobile platform could be an easy way to give them an identity without having to go through complex and often expensive paperwork processes.
 This would spur economic growth and greatly improve the quality of their lives.